symfony/symfony-docs/book/forms.rst

 this is a great approach.

 .. versionadded:: 2.1
-   It is now possible to add constraints directly to the fields using the ``constraints`` option, which accepts a single constraint or an array of them.
+   Constraints can be added directly to fields using the ``constraints`` option, which accepts a single constraint or an array of constraints (before 2.1, the option was called ``validation_constraint``, and only accepted a single constraint).

 .. code-block:: php